lloyd/lloyd.io/posts/2011-06-27-how-browserid-works.md

     authentication (relying on the claims of identity authorities).
     The demonstration site [myfavoritebeer.org], is an example RP.
-  * **Implementation Provider** (or *IP*) - This may be the user's web browser if *native support* for browserid exists, otherwise [browserid.org] fills this roll by serving web resources that implement the client portion of the system.
+  * **Implementation Provider** (or *IP*) - This may be the user's web browser if *native support* for BrowserID exists, otherwise [browserid.org] fills this roll by serving web resources that implement the client portion of the system.
 In addition to key management and implementations of the required algorithms, the